 An unworthy manner would include:

-- Not forgiving others that have sinned against us while partaking of the Lord’s Supper
+- not forgiving others that have sinned against us while partaking of the Lord’s Supper, and

 God’s Discipline is the Result for His Children: